Graduation Flexibility Course Grade Substitution 2020-2021

-In cases where a student is given a final course grade of pass/fail, complete/incomplete or another similar measure, a “fail” or equivalent designation would earn a student a skill level and point value equivalent to an “F” grade in the table above.
-In these cases, districts and schools are responsible for determining the equivalent grade or appropriate skill level assigned to a “pass” grade.
+In cases where a student is given a final course grade of pass/fail, complete/incomplete or another similar measure, a “fail” or equivalent designation would earn a student a skill level and point value equivalent to an “F” in the table above.
+Districts and schools are responsible for determining the equivalent grade or appropriate skill level assigned to a “pass” grade.
 For the purposes of competency in Ohio’s long-term graduation requirements, a “pass” designation will be equivalent to competency and a “fail” designation will not meet the competency requirement.

 Students with Disabilities

 Students with disabilities who are using accommodations and/or modifications per an individualized education program (IEP) to access qualifying course content are equally eligible for course grade substitutions as outlined above.